AmrHussei/car_washer_README_file/README.md

 ## Features & Screens
-I built the project and the dashboard with flutter, and these are some of the advantages of both applications
+I built the Users app and the dashboard with flutter, and these are some of the features of both applications

 ### users application
 - Create an account